-- Open Artec Installation Center via the Windows Start menu and check the status of your device
+- Open the Artec Installation Center application (via the Windows Start menu) and check the status of your device

-- You should see either “Rented” or “Activated” near the scanner serial number
+- You should see a “Rented” or “Activated” status next to the scanner's serial number

-- If an active button (“Rent,” “Activate” or “Update”) is present, click on it and make sure the scanner status has changed accordingly
+- In case you see a button (labeled “Rent,” “Activate” or “Update”), click on it and wait until the scanner status changes accordingly

-- Navigate to the hidden folder C:\Users\<your_user_name>\AppData\Roaming\Artec\Artec Installation Center\Devices\scanner_serial_number
+- Navigate to the hidden folder C:\Users\<your_user_name>\AppData\Roaming\Artec\Artec Installation Center\Devices\your_scanner_serial_number

 - Ensure the folder contains at least two files (with extensions *.corr and *.add)

-After you follow the steps above to make sure that Windows recognizes the scanner and the appropriate license files are on your PC, restart Artec Studio as administrator (right-click on the desktop icon and select “Run as administrator”).
+After you have followed the above steps ensuring that Windows recognizes the scanner and the appropriate license files are on your PC; please run Artec Studio as an administrator (right-click on the desktop icon and select “Run as administrator”).